| Robert

 |

-I have written articles for the Washington Post Sunday Magazine, Washingtonian Magazine, The New York Times Magazine and Reader's Digest and done a series of essays for BBC radio.
+I have written articles for the Washington Post Sunday Magazine, Washingtonian Magazine, The New York Times Magazine, American Journalism Review and Reader's Digest and done a series of essays and award-winning documentaries for BBC radio.
 I was invited to present a paper by the Emirates Center for Strategic Studies and Research in Abu Dhabi at their January 2005 conference, "Arab Media in the Information Age."

 |